 We stumbled across Heidiland while searching for day trips from Germany to Switzerland, which was a brilliant choice.
 Not only did we get to experience Heidi Village, but we also got to explore Bad Ragaz, a picture-perfect spa town – a bonus we did not expect.
 To top off the experience, we ate in Vaduz, the capital of Liechtenstein, another country that is literally across the river.

 The region of Heidiland inspired Johanna Spyri’s “Heidi,” one of the best-selling Swiss books and by far one of the best-known pieces of Swiss literature.
-Although Heidi is fiction, the Heidiland area is what inspired Spyri, and it’s what she envisioned for Heidi’s home.
+Although Heidi is fiction, the Heidiland area inspired Spyri, and it’s what she envisioned for Heidi’s home.
 Spyri even used a few real names of places in the area in the book.

-At the age of five, little orphan Heidi is sent to live with her grandfather in the Alps.
+At age five, little orphan Heidi is sent to live with her grandfather in the Alps.
 Everyone in the village is afraid of him, but Heidi is fascinated by his long beard and bushy grey eyebrows.
-She loves her life in the mountains, playing in the sunshine and growing up amongst the goats and birds.
+She loves her life in the mountains, playing in the sunshine, and growing up amongst the goats and birds.
 But one terrible day, Heidi is collected by her aunt and is made to live with a new family in town.
 Heidi can’t bear to be away from her grandfather; can she find a way back up the mountain, where she belongs?

 About the Author

 Johanna Spyri (1827–1901) is an icon in Switzerland and worldwide.
 She wrote more than fifty stories for children and adults.

 About 25 film or television productions of the original story have been made.
 The first production is a 1937 American musical drama film directed by Allan Dwan and written by Julien Josephson and Walter Ferris, loosely based on Johanna Spyri’s 1881 children’s book of the same name.